-A good portion of sex related offenses involve drugs or alcohol.
-A lot of people in Los Angeles County are meeting other people on dating applications, which leads to people getting together to go out to a bar and drink.
+How often do you see sex crime cases involving drugs and alcohol in an alleged offense?
+How does that impact the case?
+A good portion of sex-related offenses involves drugs or alcohol.
+Many people in Los Angeles County are meeting other people on dating applications, which leads to people getting together to go out to a bar and drink.

-They begin to send text messages accusing the other person of doing something wrong or calling the client with the police on the other line, hoping that they will admit wrongdoing or say that they're sorry.
+They begin to send text messages accusing the other person of doing something wrong or calling the client with the police on the other line, hoping they will admit wrongdoing or say that they're sorry.
 The police get a recording of confirmation that foul play went down.

-A lot of times, the alleged victim can't even remember whether or not they had any sexual intercourse.
+Often, the alleged victim can't even remember whether or not they had any sexual intercourse.
 If you tell the police that you had consensual sex, you have given the police half of what they need to build a case against you.

-You need to get an experienced sex crimes attorney involved right away, so that you can get a game plan together as to exactly how you are going to handle the police coming in trying to talk to you or the other person trying to call or text you.
+You need to get an experienced sex crimes attorney involved right away so that you can get a game plan together as to exactly how you are going to handle the police coming in trying to talk to you or the other person trying to call or text you.

 Discrediting Witness in Sexual Related Crimes

 A child falsely accuses me of sex abuse.
 How can my defense attorney handle discrediting this witness without hurting the accuser?